kubedb/docs/docs/guides/druid/quickstart/overview/index.md

 ```

 Here,
 - `spec.version` - is the name of the DruidVersion CR.
 Here, a Druid of version `28.0.1` will be created.
-- `spec.storageType` - specifies the type of storage that will be used for Kafka.
-It can be `Durable` or `Ephemeral`.
-The default value of this field is `Durable`.
-If `Ephemeral` is used then KubeDB will create the Druid using `EmptyDir` volume.
-In this case, you don't have to specify `spec.storage` field.
-This is useful for testing purposes.
+- `spec.deepStorage` - contains the information of deep storage configuration with `spec.deepStorage.type` being the deep storage type and `spec.deepStorage.configSecret` is a reference to the configuration secret.
-- `spec.storage` specifies the StorageClass of PVC dynamically allocated to store data for this Druid instance.
-This storage spec will be passed to the PetSet created by the KubeDB operator to run Druid pods.
-You can specify any StorageClass available in your cluster with appropriate resource requests.
-If you don't specify `spec.storageType: Ephemeral`, then this field is required.
+- `spec.topology` - is the definition of the topology that will be deployed.
+The required nodes such as `coordinators`, `historicals`, `middleManagers`, and `brokers` will be deployed by default with one replica.
+You can also add optional nodes including `routers` and `overlords` in the topology.
 - `spec.deletionPolicy` specifies what KubeDB should do when a user try to delete Druid CR.
 Deletion policy `Delete` will delete the database pods and PVC when the Druid CR is deleted.

-> Note: `spec.storage` section is used to create PVC for database pod.
+> Note: `spec.topology.historicals(/middleManagers).storage` section is used to create PVC for database pod.
 It will create PVC with storage size specified in the `storage.resources.requests` field.
 Don't specify `limits` here.
 PVC does not get resized automatically.

 Let's create the Druid CR that is shown above: